How to make a program portable the hacker way (the hardest way/the fun way)

 Sixth step: Unused files removal

-Every portable program should be as small as possible, this isn’t a step that you can skip.
+Every portable program should be as small as possible; this isn’t a step that you should skip.

 We’ll start by copying all files of the Braid installation into a working directory.